-: promoting special offers, posting photos of events, pushing discussions and sharing information about new products and gadgets.
-This variety of individual posts determines the content of the page and reflects their virtual identity.
-Our idea was to bring that online communication back to the store and create a connection by producing a beautiful and meaningful data visualization generated from their Facebook posts.
+Through an invitation by Deutsche Telekom, the Gallery Wall of their flagship store in Berlin Mitte was redesigned.
+The 4010-store engages with its customers via its own Facebook page, promoting special offers, posting photos of events, pushing discussions and sharing information about new products and gadgets.
+The variety of individual posts determines the content of the page and reflects their virtual identity.
+This piece brings the online communication back into the store by creating a beautiful and meaningful data visualization generated from the store’s Facebook posts.

-Our method involved accessing the Facebook Graph-API and analyzing data recorded over a four year period using a custom written Processing application.
-The challenge of this project was to illustrate the individual communication elements and characteristics - the number of likes and comments, the type of the posts, and the time of creation for example - while presenting a sum of all those elements in a single, compelling data-illustration representing the stores online communication.
+By accessing the Facebook Graph-API, an analysis was made of the data recorded over a four-year period using a custom-written application in Processing.
+The challenge of this project was to illustrate the individual elements and characteristics of a conversation - the number of likes and comments, the type of post, and the time of creation for example - while presenting a sum of all those elements in a single, compelling data illustration representing the stores’ online communication.

-Our visualization metaphor was a hybrid generative/organic tree representing major topic branches, or themes, and the individual communications related to them.
+The metaphor of the visualization was a hybrid of a generative and organic tree representing major topic branches, or themes, and the individual communications related to them.
 A set of algorithmic rules generated the primary structure and substructures of the visualization.
-The leafs were generated based on different features of the posts.
-For each post we analyzed characteristics like the creation date and time, the number of comments and likes an individual post received as well as the type of the post and its length.
-Those values were mapped to the features of the leafs enabling the visitors to read and explore that visualization and get an idea of the nature of the communication.
-For each type of message a special leaf style was created: as the likes increase the leaf turns red, while the message post time defines how much the leaf flourishes.
-The results produced a very organic effect by which messages posted during night and early morning yielded closed leafs that slowly opened throughout the day.
-The accruing number of little buds spawned around a leaf indicated the number of comments.
+The leaves were generated based on different features of the posts.
+For each post we analyzed characteristics such as the creation date and time, the number of comments and likes an individual post received, as well as the type of the post and its length.
+The values were mapped to the features of the leaves enabling the visitors to read and explore the visualization, and get an idea of the nature of the communication.
+For each type of message, a special leaf style was created.
+As likes increase the leaf turns red while the message post time defines how much the leaf flourishes.
+The results produced a very organic effect where messages posted during the evening and early morning yielded closed leaves that slowly opened throughout the day.
+The accruing number of buds spawning around a leaf indicates the number of comments.

-To blur the boundaries between abstract visualization and concrete data we added labels to highlight important posts like the most commented or most liked post of a category.
-In this way the user was able to directly explore the underlying data with his cell phone by scanning the QR code which directly sent the user to the corresponding Facebook post.
+To blur the boundaries between abstract visualization and concrete data, labels highlight important posts such as the most commented or most liked post of a category.
+In this way the user was able to directly explore the underlying data with their cell phone by scanning a QR code which directly sent the user to the corresponding Facebook post.

-In the end, there are a lot of different methods to auto-generate the structure of a tree, but none of them truly convinced us.
-Naturally grown trees create non-symmetric but beautiful and organic structures.
-Algorithmic solutions on the other hand often lead to mechanical, predictable symmetry.
-Hence we decided to develop a flexible design tool that generated different variations and permitted manually editing to achieve the desired layout and look.
-The generative leafs are then automatically assigned to the branches depending on their date of creation.
-This way it is possible to “read“ the leafs as posts from the root to the top of the tree.
+In nature, trees create beautiful organic compositions while algorithmic solutions often lead to mechanical and predictable structures and symmetry.
+A flexible design tool was developed to generate variations and permit manual editing to achieve a desired layout and look.
+The generative leaves were then automatically assigned to the branches depending on their date of creation.
+With this method, it is possible to ‘read’ the leaves as posts from the top of the tree down to its roots.